Hugo (game show)

-Hugo (Danish: Skærmtrolden Hugo) was a children's interactive television show created by the Danish company Interactive Television Entertainment (ITE).
-Since its premiere on TV2 in 1990, this popular live one-player interactive game show has aired in more than 40 countries.
-The program's audience callers used their telephones to guide the titular character, a sympathetic small "TV troll" named Hugo, in various simple video-game scenarios to help him an overcome an evil witch and rescue his family, after which the players would be rewarded based on their performance.
-The show has been adapted into multiple video-game releases and into various merchandise and other media in an extended media and merchandise franchise.
+Hugo (Danish: Skærmtrolden Hugo, often referred to as "Hugo the Troll" in English) was a children's and family-oriented interactive television show created by the Danish company Interactive Television Entertainment (ITE).
+Since its premiere on TV2 in 1990, this popular one-player interactive game show has aired in more than 40 countries.
+The program's audience callers used their telephones to remotely guide the titular character of a sympathetic small "TV troll" named Hugo in various simple video game scenarios.
+The game was played on the television screen, broadcast live from a studio with the hosts commenting on the progress.
+Typically, the goal of the players was to help Hugo brave various dangers on his way to rescue his family, held by the evil witch Scylla.
+After either successfully finishing the game or failing, the contestants were then rewarded with real world prizes based on their performance.
+The show has been adapted into multiple video-game releases, as well as into various merchandise and other media in an extended media and merchandise franchise.

 Show

-Hugo, created by Danish company SilverRock Productions, later known as ITE since 1992, was first aired on the Danish television channel TV2 as part of the program Eleva2ren in September 1990, following the earlier success of the company's previous show, OsWALD.
+Hugo, created by Danish company SilverRock Productions, later known as ITE since 1992, was originally made for Nordisk Film.
+It was first aired on the Danish television channel TV2 as part of the program Eleva2ren in September 1990, following the earlier success of the company's previous game, OsWALD.
 The show featured a video game that was remotely played by a contestant via telephone connection.
-A player randomly chosen from among the callers would be tasked with controlling the titular cartoon character on the TV screen by pressing digit keys on the phone (either 1,2, 3 or 2, 4, 6) which represented different character actions or storyline options.
-It was targeted for the children audience between the ages of four to 14.
-(Target age was alternatively presented as 2-12 and varied depending on the country in licensed content, for example 6–16 in Portugal and 6–14 in Vietnam, with some family or even adult editions.)
-The original show Skærmtrolden Hugo ("Hugo the Screen Troll") proved to be an instant hit, achieving extremely high average TV ratings of 42%, and aired continuously on TV2 for five years.
+A player randomly chosen from among the callers would be tasked with controlling the titular cartoon character on the TV screen by pressing digit keys on the phone (either 1, 2, 3 or 2, 4, 6) which represented different character actions or storyline options; an optional easy mode would be turned on to show on the screen the button that needs to be pressed.
+It was initially targeted for the children audience between the ages of 4-14.
+Target age was alternatively presented as 2-12 and varied depending on the country in licensed content, such as 6–16 in Portugal and 6–14 in Vietnam, with some family (group play) or even adult editions.
+The original show Skærmtrolden Hugo ("Hugo the Screen Troll") proved to be an instant hit, achieving high average TV ratings of 42%, and aired continuously on TV2 for five years.
 Since then, Hugo has been licensed to more than 40 (43 as of 2007) TV shows around the world, beginning with the Spanish and French versions in 1992.

 Many international viewers believed that the program was native to their countries, as Hugo spoke Danish only in Denmark's original version.

-Story and gameplay
+Its worldwide success also inspired several other similar shows during the 1990s, such as Games World (UK/Germany 1993-1998), Pizza Rollo (France 1994-1995), Joe Razz (Sweden 1994), Game Over (Finland 1994-1997), Galilei the Dog (Finland 1996-1997), Maxihra (Slovakia 1997-2000), and ITE's own Throut and Neck (Denmark/Brazil 1997-1999).